NobleMajo/cprox/README.md

 Details:
 You can use CProX as webserver.
 It can proxy, redirect and service static content on requests.

 !
-Fleetform | by majo418 | supported by CoreUnit.NET !
+CProX | by majo418 | supported by CoreUnit.NET !
 ```

 ## environment variables